 Know your fire evacuation route

-Know how to remove your manufactured home windows in case of fire
+Know how to remove the windows in your home in the case of a fire

 Create an emergency/disaster kit